PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 To find the answers, look at their responses to the questions `What is the main benefit you receive from our product?` and `What type of people do you think would most benefit from it?`.

 Then, use this information to create a [user persona](/product-engineers/how-to-create-user-personas) of your best supporters.
-Users who match this persona are the ones you need to improve your app for, and in the next step you are going to focus your attention solely on them (while ignoring the rest!).
+Users who match this persona are the ones you need to improve your app for and you should focus your attention solely on them.
+In the next step we explain how to do this.

 ![Personas of survey responders](../images/blog/pmf-surveys/personas.png)
+<Caption>Focus your attention only on users that match your user persona</Caption>

 ### Step 3: Find your "on-the-fence" users